Youth Sports Programs & Instructional Clinics

 Winter Street Hockey 2014-15 (December – February)

 Parks is offering free youth street hockey clinics for boys and girls aged 5-17.
 The clinics will provide instruction on how to play street hockey and tips on the importance of exercising and eating a balanced diet.
 The weekly scheduled clinics, which run from December through February, will educate and inspire hundreds of kids throughout the New York City region and engage them in a healthy, active lifestyle this winter.
 All equipment is provided and no prior experience is necessary to participate.
-This is the fourth year that Parks has partnered with The New York Rangers and Coca-Cola, Get the Ball Rolling to provide this instructional program.
+NYC Parks partners with The New York Rangers and Coca-Cola, Get the Ball Rolling to provide this instructional program.

 Presented by Chase, provides free tennis lessons to thousands of kids ages 6 to 16 each year in more than 36 parks throughout the five boroughs.
 The program promotes physical fitness while building self confidence, and is designed to make the sport of tennis freely available to those who want to learn the game in a fun, relaxed environment.
 CityParks Tennis lessons for kids are offered at all skill levels.
 Opportunities include free beginner lessons, tournaments, leagues, excellence programs and special events.